COVID-19: Veteran Indian-origin British MP discharged from hospital

-Veteran Indian-origin British lawmaker Virendra Sharma on Tuesday urged everyone to strictly follow the government's social distancing advice to help control the coronavirus pandemic as he revealed his own COVID-19 diagnosis and discharge from hospital.
+Veteran Indian-origin British lawmaker Virendra Sharma, just discharged from hospital after recovering from coronavirus infection, on Tuesday urged everyone to strictly follow the government's social distancing advice to help control the pandemic that has claimed over 1,400 lives in the country.
 The 72-year-old Opposition Labour MP for Ealing Southall in west London had revealed on Twitter that he was self-isolating after developing mild symptoms earlier this month.
 But his condition deteriorated as he began having trouble breathing, a major impact of COVID-19, and was admitted to his local Hillingdon Hospital for a week.

 “Following my light coronavirus symptoms, my condition deteriorated and I was hospitalised.
 I have now been discharged from hospital and I am recovering well at home,” said Sharma.
 “Now I am back home again and self-isolating, and following all the NHS [National Health Service] and government advice.
 I want to urge everyone else to do the same.
 Stay at home, protect the NHS and save lives,” he said.